 Khmer New Year

 Along with several other countries and cultures, Cambodia doesn’t follow the Gregorian calendar.
 This means they Cambodians or Khmers don’t celebrate New Year on January 1st.
-Instead, it is celebrated for three days in April (the 13th, 14th and 15th in 2017).
+Instead, it is celebrated for three days in April: the 13th, 14th and 15th in 2017 and the 14th, 15th and 16th in 2018).
 This is due to the adoption of the solar calendar and signals the end of the dry season and harvest and the start of the rainy season.

 Khmer New Year Traditions